International Partnership to Support Tanzania

 Our five colleagues at Nkoaranga Hospital’s Hospice and Palliative Care Program, who treat over 5,000 patients annually, are scared.
 Imagine being on the front lines fighting COVID-19 with nothing to protect you but a bucket of dirty water.

 Support to Our Partner Hospice

-Nkoaranga serves about 900 terminally ill patients daily in the rugged, mountainous Arusha region of Tanzania, which continues to be hit hard by the AIDS epidemic.
+Nkoaranga serves about 1,300 terminally ill patients daily in the rugged, mountainous Arusha region of Tanzania, which continues to be hit hard by the AIDS epidemic; 76% of Nkoaranga’s patients suffer from HIV/AIDS, 3% from a diagnosed cancer, and 21% from a host of other diseases.
 Through our partnership, Gilchrist provides the financial support that allows Nkoaranga to continue to operate and expand to meet the needs of its patients.
 Nkoaranga staff have visited Baltimore, and Gilchrist staff have visited Tanzania in an effort to better understand how each of us provides care.

 Much has been accomplished in our work in Tanzania.
 Some successes are:

-Tanzania events allow Gilchrist to support our partner hospice in Tanzania through the generosity of our donors at home with various fundraisers.
-For more information on upcoming events benefiting Tanzania, please contact Robin Stocksdale at 443.841.6761 or email@example.com or visit our calendar.
+Gilchrist’s commitment to support our partner in hospice in Tanzania is made possible by the generosity of our donors at home, volunteers, and our fundraising initiatives.
+For more information on upcoming events benefiting Tanzania, or how you can help, please contact Caitie Dailey at 410.443.6504 or email@example.com or visit our calendar.